John Richard Walbran

+John Richard Walbran FSA (24 December 1817 – 7 April 1869) was a British antiquarian with a strong focus on Yorkshire's history and Cistercian heritage.
+He initiated excavations at Fountains Abbey, authored significant works like The Memorials of the Abbey of St. Mary of Fountains, and contributed to the preservation of historical knowledge, despite his aversion to the publishing aspects of authorship.
+His dedication to antiquarian studies left a lasting impact on the understanding of Yorkshire's past.

 Life

 John Richard, son of John and Elizabeth Walbran, was born at Ripon, Yorkshire, on 24 December 1817, and educated at Whixley in the same county.
 After leaving school he assisted his father, an iron merchant, and eventually became an independent wine merchant.

 From his early years he had a marked taste for historical and antiquarian studies, and all the time that he could spare from his avocation was occupied with archaeological investigations, especially with respect to the ecclesiastical and feudal history of his native county.
 His study of the records of Fountains Abbey led him to make a specialty of the history of the whole Cistercian order.
 A paper by him On the Necessity of clearing out the Conventual Church of Fountains, written in 1846, originated the excavations at Fountains Abbey, which were carried out under his personal direction.

 Walbran was elected a Fellow of the Society of Antiquaries of London on 12 January 1854.
 He was the mayor of Ripon in 1856 and 1857.

 He married, in September 1849, Jane, daughter of Richard Nicholson of Ripon, and left two sons, the elder of whom, Francis Maximillian Walbran of Leeds, is the author of works on angling.
 In April 1868 he was struck with paralysis, and died on 7 April 1869.
 He is buried in Holy Trinity churchyard, Ripon.